alkhe/fluxette/README.md

 }
 ```

 Next, create your stores.
 Stores are values (primitives, arrays, objects) bound to pure functions (reducers) that reduce an array of actions into your state, much like an accumulator.
 All reducers should have the signature: `(state, action) => state`.
 While you don't necessarily have to use pure functions, it is recommended to do so to keep a maintainable project. `fluxette` provides a store factory, which takes an initial state and your reducers.
+The Store itself is a function, so if for some reason your use case cannot use the Store factory, you can use a plain function instead.
 Stores should be fast and synchronous, so that rehydration is easy.

 **stores.js**
 ```js